Canada’s

 recovered bitumen has then to be diluted for pumping

-and recycled, and the bitumen is “coked” or hydrogenated to obtain
+and is generally not returned.
+At the refineries the bitumen is “coked” or hydrogenated to obtain

 lower carbon molecules.
 It is then desulphurised to form a "sweet"

 The surface-mining method leaves a devastated landscape requiring reclamation.
-One of the major producers, Syncrude, in its sustainability report for 2006 indicates that an area of land cleared totals 19,973 hectares of which only 4,624 hectares has been reclaimed, which at the end of the project will require considerable energy to restore, when none may be available.
-The Syncrude 2004 sustainability report showed that of the energy gained in the synthetic crude oil produced, 26% is used in the extraction process in the form of natural gas, coke, diesel, electricity, jet fuel, petrol and propane.
-If the energy required to restore the unreclaimed land is taken into account, then in the excavation method around one-third of the net-energy in the synthetic crude oil is lost.
+One of the major producers, Syncrude, in its sustainability report for 2008/9 indicates that an area of land cleared totals 23,000 hectares of which only 5,000 hectares has been reclaimed, which at the end of the project will require considerable energy to restore, when none may be available.

-hectares, which as the rate of reclamation fails to match the rate of
+hectares, so the rate of reclamation fails to match the rate of

-disturbance by a factor of 1 in 4, may mean that most of the land to be
+disturbance by a factor of 1 in 4.6.
+This means that 90% of the "disturbed"

 The